Experience matters: USA Basketball confirms Olympic roster - WHIZ News

 “I’m happy for the selected players and looking forward to having the opportunity to work with this wonderful group when practice gets underway on July 6 in Las Vegas,” U.S. coach Gregg Popovich said.
 “I’m excited to represent the United States in our quest to earn a gold medal in Tokyo.”

 Popovich will be assisted by Steve Kerr, Lloyd Pierce and Jay Wright.
-Jerry Colangelo is again the team’s managing director, serving in that role for the final time before Grant Hill assumes the job when these Olympics are complete.
+Colangelo is serving in his managing director role for the fourth and final Olympics in his tenure; Grant Hill assumes that job when these Olympics are complete.

 “Our roster features players who are experienced in the international game, and this team has outstanding athleticism, versatility and balance,” Colangelo said.
 “We also believe we have excellent leadership which is a necessity in order to develop the needed chemistry.
 We still have a lot of challenges in front of us, but I believe these players will become a team that all Americans will be proud of.”